adamgligor/adamgligor.github.io/_posts/2018-11-04-aprilia-pegaso-650-carburettor-removal.md

 It took me about 3 hours to take everything off, probably second time I can do it much faster.

-It really takes 36 steps to get the carb out, which is kind of a bummer I expected much less work.
+It really takes 36 steps to get the carb out, which is kind of a bummer I expected much easier access.

 The parts that require extra attention